neuroergoISAE/POMDP-BCI/README.md

 - In the case of SSVEP and MI experiments, the datasets are accessed directly from their corresponding scripts using the [MOABB Python package](https://github.com/NeuroTechX/moabb)
 - For the CVEP experiment, the dataset is available on [Zenodo](https://zenodo.org/record/7277151)

+## Disclaimer and reproducibility
+This repository is the public codebase of a work-in-progress research project.
+As such, file structure and code organization may evolve as new approaches are tested and publications are written.
+In order to ensure reproducibility of all works related to this project, a github release corresponding to each scientific publication will be released.
+Please consult the [releases page](https://github.com/neuroergoISAE/POMDP-BCI/releases) to find the corresponding release to the publication whose results you are interested in testing or working from.
+As this repository is not the one where the code is developed, there is a possibility that the releases contain minor bugs related to filenames or file organization, which may be different in the original repository.
+If you encounter any bugs trying to run the code contained in this repository, please open an issue so the bugs can be fixed as soon as possible.

 ## Dependencies
 Here we detail all the necessary packages and utilities to run the contents of the repo.